seezee/WP-FOFT-Loader/readme.md

 2. Search for “WP FOFT Loader”
 3. Click “Install Now”
 4. Activate the plugin on the Plugin dashboard
-5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.
+5. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### UPLOADING IN WORDPRESS DASHBOARD
 1. Navigate to “Add New” in the plugins dashboard